akshitap31/Cloud-ETL-Amazon-Reviews/README.md

 * Even though helpful/total votes were way higher but fake votes might have affected, because as noticed, always the average votes of vine reviews are higher.

+* Also, as per Amazon's algorithm, by default, Top rated reviews are shown first and hence, votes have a very high impact on forming opinion based on reviews.

 ![](images/8.png)